What is BDSwiss?

-BDSwiss currently offers three main account types: Basic, Raw and Black, created to cater to the needs of different traders through lower costs according to trading sizes and advanced services.
+BDSwiss currently offers two main account types: Classic and VIP, created to cater to the needs of different traders through lower costs according to trading sizes and advanced services.

 In addition, every BDSwiss account, benefits from strict regulation and compliance.
 This also includes negative balance protection, which means you can never lose more than you deposit.